mdmtk/docs/edge/source/guide/xml/xmlparser.md

 ### int countParmErrors(String xml)

-Counts the number of parm errors in a block of MX XML
+Counts the number of parm errors in a block of MXMS XML

 **Parameters:**